wdullaer/xbmc_nbox_skin/readme.md

 Nbox for XBMC Gotham
 ====================

 This is a small update of the Nbox skin for XBMC.
-The original developer never got around to making it compliant with XBMC 13 Gotham.
+The original developer never got around to making it compliant with XBMC 13 Gotham and beyond.
 Because I was using the skin on a daily basis I decided to make the necessary changes myself.

 I am not a graphic designer and will not be tweaking any of the visual elements.